CaraHainingWang/CaraHainingWang.github.io/_posts/2017-08-18-find-the-apartment-for-me-using-scrapy.md

 ---
 layout: post
-title: "How I Found the Apartment for Me Using Scrapy"
+title: How I Found the Apartment for Me Using Scrapy
 published: true
+keywords: ["lifehack", "web scraping", "python"]
 ---

 Apartment hunting is a painful experience.
 If you were like me who is moving